AWS Standalone FAQs

 Assisted Manual Account Cancellation

-• As AWS does not support account off-boarding or cancellation via API, manual steps are required to complete cancellation requests received in Connect.
-Two options are possible:
+• Since AWS does not support account offboarding or cancellation via API, manual steps are required to complete the cancellation requests received in Connect.
+There are two available options:

-• Account closure: The CloudBlue provider should manually close the account so that it is moved to Suspended status on the AWS side.
+• Account closure: The CloudBlue provider manually closes the account, which results in the account being moved to Suspended status on the AWS side.

-• Account Transfer-out: CloudBlue Provider should remove the role OrganizationAccountAccessRole that was originally created to provide access to usage data.
+• Account Transfer-out: The CloudBlue provider removes the role OrganizationAccountAccessRole, which was originally created to provide access to usage data.

-Once these steps have been completed, the provider should click a link available in an email that will be sent to mark the account as already canceled.
+After completing one of these actions, the provider must click the confirmation link included in an automated email to mark the account as canceled in the system.
 For additional details, see the Canceling an Account section.

 Back to top